Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-\subsubsection{Outlier identification}
+\subsubsection{Outlier Identification}

-We start with testing Algorithm \ref{outlier_alg} as well as the similar method proposed by \citet{crowdmedian} by applying them to two artificial 2-dimensional and hence visualizable data sets containing some obvious outliers.
-In both of the Figures \ref{plots_experiments_outlier1} and \ref{plots_experiments_outlier2} we show a scatterplot of the points of a data set $\dataset$ with the ``regular'' points in black and the outliers in color.
-For assessing the performance of the two considered methods we plot the sorted values of $LD(O)$, $O\in \dataset$, as needed for Algorithm \ref{outlier_alg} as well as the sorted values of estimated probabilities of being an outlier within a triple of objects as needed for the method by \citeauthor{crowdmedian}.
-Note that both methods are provided the same number of statements as input, either of the kind \eqref{my_quest} or of the kind \eqref{quest_crowdmed}.
-In both Figure \ref{plots_experiments_outlier1} and Figure~\ref{plots_experiments_outlier2} we provide several such plots, varying with this number of input statements as well as with the error probability $errorprob$.
-In all the plots, values appertaining to the outliers have the same color as the corresponding outlier in the scatterplot.
+We started with testing Algorithm \ref{outlier_alg} and the corresponding method by \citet{crowdmedian} by applying them to two visualizable data sets containing some obvious outliers.
+Both of the Figures \ref{plots_experiments_outlier1} and \ref{plots_experiments_outlier2} show a scatterplot of the points of a data set~$\dataset$ in the Euclidean plane with the ``regular'' points in black and the outliers in color.
+For assessing the performance of the two considered methods we plotted the sorted values of $LD(O)$, $O\in \dataset$, as needed for Algorithm \ref{outlier_alg} as well as the sorted values of estimated probabilities of being an outlier within a triple of objects as needed for the method by \citeauthor{crowdmedian} (compare with Section \ref{subsubsection_relwork_difftypesordinalinfo}).
+Both methods were provided with the same number of statements as input, either of the kind \eqref{my_quest} or of the kind \eqref{quest_crowdmed}.
+Both Figure \ref{plots_experiments_outlier1} and Figure~\ref{plots_experiments_outlier2} provide several such plots, varying with this number of input statements as well as with the error probability $errorprob$ (we generated statements according to Noise model~I).
+In all the plots, values belonging to outliers have the same color as the corresponding outlier in the scatterplot.
 The methods are successful if these colored values appear at the very end of the sorted values, either at the lower end for Algorithm \ref{outlier_alg} or at the upper end for the method by \citeauthor{crowdmedian}, and there is a (preferably large) gap between the colored values and the remaining ones since then it is easy to correctly identify the outliers.
-There are inlay plots showing the bottom/top ten values for more precise inspection.
-Note that there is no averaging involved in creating these plots and they may change with every run of the experiment since they depend on the random data set, the random choice of statements provided as input and the random occurrence of incorrect statements. \\
+There are inlay plots showing the bottom or top ten values for more precise inspection.
+Note that there is no averaging involved in creating these plots and they may change with every run of the experiment since they depend on the random data set, the random choice of statements that are provided as input, and the random occurrence of incorrect statements. \\